scala/improvement-proposals/content/no-curly-partial-match.md

 Although with Scala 3's [Optional Braces](https://docs.scala-lang.org/scala3/reference/other-new-features/indentation.html),
 we expect that most of these more-complex constructs would be written without braces as well.

+This proposal does not affect `match` blocks, which typically have multiple lines, nor does it affect `catch` blocks which already allow a curly-free `catch case e: Throwable =>` syntax.